Rogdham/pyzstd/README.rst

 Pyzstd module provides classes and functions for compressing and decompressing data, using Facebook's `Zstandard <http://www.zstd.net>`_ (or zstd as short name) algorithm.

-The API is similar to Python's bz2/lzma/zlib modules.
+The API style is similar to Python's bz2/lzma/zlib modules.

-Includes zstd v1.5.2 source code, can also dynamically link to zstd library provided by system, and has a CFFI implementation that can work with PyPy, see `this note <https://pyzstd.readthedocs.io/en/latest/#build-pyzstd>`_ for details.
+* Includes zstd v1.5.2 source code
+* Can also dynamically link to zstd library provided by system, see `this note <https://pyzstd.readthedocs.io/en/latest/#build-pyzstd>`_.
+* Has a CFFI implementation that can work with PyPy
+* Has a command line interface: ``python -m pyzstd --help``

 Links